yonggqiii/it5100a-notes/src/course_introduction/sections/functional_programming.md

 Pure functions **only receive input and return output**.
 They do not produce side effects, and do not depend on external state.
-And example of this is as follows:
+An example of this is as follows:

 ``` python
 # Python